Are you considering remote coaching?

 Let’s say this person charges $100 / month for 20 clients, that’s a salary of $24,000.
 This means this person likely has another part time job.
 Say they work ~25 hours per week on their other job, that leaves 15-20 hours per week to spend coaching.
 That means this coach could spend up to 40-60 minutes per week on you.

 This coach is cheaper, but likely for a reason.
-Chances are they trying to build higher volume of clients and don’t spend as much time on each.
+Chances are they trying to build a higher volume of clients and don’t spend as much time on each.
 The likelihood of randomness in their programming and sparse or no feedback and interaction is likely.
-This type of coaching could work for clients with some training experience with general fitness goals.

 Their response: “About about 60-75 minutes on program design and another 30-45 minutes in feedback and video review.”

 Charges $300 / month for 22 clients, that’s a salary of $79,000.
-After expenses, insurance, etc. they are making a fair wage.
-If they work a 40 hour work week, that’s 1.8 hours per week spent on each athlete.
+After expenses, insurance, etc. he is making a fair wage.
+If they work 35 hours per week, and spend another 5 on admin, that’s about 1.4 hours per week spent on each athlete.

 The amount of time per client comes at a cost.
 Many people won’t be willing to pay the higher price, but with a higher price comes a much better service.

-If this is the price the coach is charging and they have that many clients paying that price it means two things, 1) the people they are working with find that coach work that price, and 2) this coach can spend much more time on thoughtful program design, providing feedback on training results, messaging and occasional video calls.
+If this is the price the coach is charging and they have that many clients paying that price it means two things, 1) the people they are working with find their coaching worth the price, and 2) this coach can spend much more time on thoughtful program design, providing feedback on training results, messaging and occasional video calls.

 In other words, this is a great option for higher-level athletes and people who can afford to swing the costs.